Full Name: Noah Galloway

 Motto: Train Like A Machine

-Noah was assigned to the 1st of the 502nd Infantry of the 101st Airborne Division out of Fort Campbell, Kentucky.
-As an infantry soldier, he was one of the few elite soldiers who would serve as front line ground troops during a time of war.
+A native of Birmingham, Alabama, Sergeant Noah Galloway was assigned to the 1st of the 502nd Infantry of the 101st Airborne Division out of Fort Campbell, Kentucky during Operation Iraqi Freedom.

 Noah currently resides in Alabaster, AL.